gokunik/Redrop/README.md

 ## ReDrop: A Simplified JavaScript Drag and Drop Library

 > [!IMPORTANT]
-> ReDrop is not recommended to be used in production environment as it may contains bugs.
-I created this library as a drag and drop protoype and it does not necessarily follow all the best practices.
-ReDrop is best suited for hobby and protfolio projects because of it's simplicity and quick to setup nature.
+> ReDrop is not recommended for use in production environments, as it will not receive long-term support.
+Instead, it is ideal for hobby and portfolio projects due to its simplicity and quick setup.
+This library serves as a prototype, showcasing how ReDrop can simplify implementing drag-and-drop functionality.

 #### About

 ReDrop is a JavaScript drag and drop library, offering an intuitive alternative to the native HTML5 drag and drop API.
 ReDrop tries to make drag and drop as simple, quick and easy as possible.
 ReDrop is not built on top of HTML5 drag and drop API because of it's limitations.
 Under the hood ReDrop uses pointer events to simulate drag and drop with added features.

-Get a quick overview of the Redrop [here](./resources/docs/overview.md) or checkout the doc.md file in the repository.
+For more information about the library please visit the documentation [here](https://redrop.gitbook.io/docs/)

 #### Purpose